Polk County, Oregon

 I have about 16+ acres in Polk County and over the years a hawthorn tree has been taking over much of the property.
 I went on the Oregon Department of Agriculture webpage and it appears that this is a variant of Cratageus monogyna/European Hawthorn.
 Isa this an invasive species and should I begin to remove it.
 I tried to get ahold of Brad Withrow-Robinson, Polk County Extension forester but haven't heard back from him yet.
 Thanks for any advice or help you could give me.
 It is a beautiful tree but is out-of-control.
 Sincerely, Ronald M. Cooper

-Polk County Oregon trees and shrubs about 5 years ago
+Polk County OR trees and shrubs over 5 years ago

 Several of my 10 year-old Arborvitae just turned brown. it seems like in a matter of days.
 They don't have any visible insects, and aren't in an area where they could have been exposed to any herbicides or the like.
 From Google I have found that it could be many things such as fungus or drainage issues.
 Is there any product we can treat them with?
 Any advice will be wonderful!!
 Linda Coakley